ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    <img src="https://avatars1.githubusercontent.com/u/14114390?v=3&s=200" height="100px"></img>

-   The message from the AMP Document to the AMP Viewer looks like this:
+   The message from the AMP Document to the Viewer looks like this:

    ```javascript
    {